miragekamran/cucumber-project/README.md

 <!-- ABOUT THE FRAMEWORK -->
 ## About The Framework

-This repo contains e2e tests written in Cypress for Airport Authorization Management System (AAMS).
+This repo contains e2e tests written in Cypress for a sample website.